craffer/eecs-482-tag-analyzer/README.md

 ## Usage

-Run `python3 analyzer.py GIT_REPO` using a link to a repo the user has access to and has a tag for each compilation.
+Run `python3 analyzer.py GIT_REPO` using a link to a repo containing a tag for each compilation.
+The user must also have access to this repo.
 For example, for statistics on EECS 482 Project 2, the user would run:

 ```bash
 python3 analyzer.py git@github.com:eecs482/uniqname1.uniqname2.uniqname3.2